tedhchen/redditCollect/README.md

 # Downloading multimedia resources posted in submissions
-The code found in pushshift_data_processing.py doesn't extract images/videos/gifs/ gallery posts.
-If you'd like to explore those resources, please read the instructions and use the code in the file RedDownloader.py
+The code found in pushshift_data_processing.py doesn't extract images/videos/gifs/gallery posts.
+If you'd like to explore those resources, please read the instructions and use the code in the file RedDownloader.py.

 # Background information
 The code makes use of two data sources: